 County Courthouse – Steubenville

 Location: 301 Market Street / North 3rd Street

 Contractor: Myles, Beaver & Butt

 Description: The building faces south and is a five story buff colored sandstone structure.
-The building is located on landscaped grounds.
+The building is located on landscaped grounds in the center of Steubenville.
 The south front has a large high portico with four columns rising from the second story to a pediment at the roof line with a gold colored Lady Justice at the top.
 The first story entrance is arched.
 The windows are arched with hood-moulds and keystones.
 The roof line is flat.
 The building was remodeled in 1950.

 S – Belmont County